 - Minimizing the concentration of gRNA and cas9 in cells can also reduce off-target mutations.

-- One of the other methods to reduce the off-target activity of gRNA without compromising its on-target activity is by using cas9 with an engineered structure wherein nucleotide groove positive charges are neutralized that reduces off-target indel formation but increases on-target activity stabilization.
+- One of the other methods to reduce the off-target activity of gRNA without compromising its on-target activity is by using cas9 with an engineered structure wherein nucleotide groove positive charges are neutralized that reducing off-target indel formation but increases on-target activity stabilization.
 This method was proposed by Slaymaker et al. (Slaymaker et al., 2016)

 Delivery of CRISPR machinery to the experimental system